July 18, 2024 how to propagate an orchid

 • Identify the Clumps: Each segment should have at least three pseudobulbs so it can survive on its own.

-• Repot Each Division: Plant each new division in a suitable pot filled with the appropriate growing medium, typically recommended at the beginning of our discussion.
-Secure the plant firmly but gently with the medium supporting the roots comfortably.
+• Repot Each Division: Plant each new division in a good pot filled with the appropriate growing medium.
+You want the medium to support the roots.

 Keiki (Baby Orchid) Propagation

-• Wait for Root Development: Before removing a Keiki it’s important the young plant has roots at least three inches long.
-This indicates readiness for independent growth.
+• Wait for Root Development: Before removing a Keiki you have to let the roots grow to at least 3 inches long.
+This shows that its ready to grow on its own.

-• Prepare Your Tools: Always use sterilized scissors or a blade.
-Sterilization prevents the spread of disease between the mother plant and the Keiki.
+• Prepare Your Tools: Always use sterilized scissors or a knife.
+You don’t want to spread any diseases between the mother plant and the Keiki.

-• Remove the Keiki: Carefully cut the stem below the Keiki, including a small section of the mother plant’s spike to support the Keiki.
+• Remove the Keiki: Carefully cut the stem below the Keiki, including a small section of the mother plant’s spike that will support the Keiki.

-• Pot the Keiki: Plant the Keiki in a small pot filled with appropriate orchid medium, such as sphagnum moss or a fine bark mix.
-Check the medium is moist and well draining.
+• Pot the Keiki: Plant the Keiki in a small pot filled with your orchid medium.

 Stem Cuttings